onre/finna-proxy/README.md

 The app relies on fullRecord field of the API containing the original catalogued record.
 As of now, there is no check whatsoever regarding the data type returned.
-However, most returned records are either MARC21 or FINMARC, so it works most of the time.
+However, most returned records are MARC21, so it works most of the time.

 Requirements
 ------------